 Methods of Communication

 Parent Update – The monthly service newsletter is our main method of passing information on to families.
 Please read it carefully as it may contain important information relating to government and policy changes.
 The Parent Update is emailed to ‘Parent 1’ listed on the HubWorks! registration form and ‘Parent 2’ when nominated.
-The Parent Update is accessible on the service website on the Links page.

 Facebook – Wynnum Family Day Care “Caring for the South East Suburbs”